Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/action.rst

 This is due to the fact that actions are designed to be used in the NLA, where you can affect several different actions to a same object!
-Yes, this is the only way to use different actions (and hence, different FCurve data-blocks of the same kind) to animate a same object.
+Yes, this is the only way to use different actions (and hence, different F-Curve data-blocks of the same kind) to animate a same object.
 But as you have to assign an action to an object to be able to edit it (and an object can only have one action data-block at a time), to have "fake users" guaranties you that you will not lose your precious previously-edited actions when you start working on a new one!